common-kustomizations/keycloak/README.md

 The application can be configured through the generated ConfigMaps and Secrets as they get injected as environment variables.

-*Note: The main server backend has access to both its own and the databases ConfigMap + Secret.
+*Note: The main server backend automatically configures the database connection*
-This can be used to keep the database credentials DRY.*